Frequently Asked Questions

 This ensures walks remain safe, calm, and unhurried.

-A: Walks take place in green spaces, dog-friendly parks, recreation grounds, and suitable beaches, chosen for safety and enrichment.
+Walks take place in green spaces, dog-friendly parks, recreation grounds, and suitable beaches chosen for safety and enrichment.
 Common areas include:

 • Poole